bioinfo-ibms-pumc/SMART/README.md

 ```

 ## SMART-Database download
-The temporary smart database with coreset and extension could be downloaded from <a href="https://figshare.com/s/269fa17db8e74ef53421">here</a>.
+The temporary smart database with HMDB could be downloaded from <a href="https://figshare.com/s/07aa1b4a362e3c9561d9">here</a>.
 Since the raw SMART-database consists of huge number of formulae with their evidences, with database size exceeds 1 Terabyte, users who want to use the raw SMART-database can contact us, and we are considering providing an online version in the future.

 ##